Custom Products for the Digital Radio Amateur Enthusiast |

 supports - it's plenty fast enough.
 The 2N7000 is a popular PTT transistor but will lock up in

 the presence of RF (RFI).
-The last thing we want is for the radio interface to lock PTT on solid -
+The last thing we want is for the radio interface to lock PTT "on" solid -

 and require a hard reboot to resolve it.